+UPDATED on Dec.
+5, 2018.
 Many individuals who continue working after the age of 65 often elect COBRA coverage (if they are eligible) rather than enroll in Medicare Part B. However, in most cases, this is not the right choice.
-Read below for more details of delayed Part B enrollment.
+Read below for more details of Cobra Medicare Trap.

-This, however, is NOT the case for COBRA.
+It, however, is NOT the case for COBRA.
 There is NO Special Enrollment Period to enroll in Part B after COBRA coverage ends, and this results in unforeseen and unfortunate consequences for the individual.

-COBRA after 65 – Delayed Medicare Part B enrollment and late enrollment penalty
+Cobra Medicare Trap – Delayed Medicare Part B enrollment and late enrollment penalty

 Consider a hypothetical case of Jim, age 69.
-He was born in April of 1942.
-He was enrolled in Medicare Part A (but not Part B) in October 2007.
+He was born in April of 1947.
+He was enrolled in Medicare Part A (but not Part B) in October 2012.
 He continued to work and was covered under his employer’s group insurance plan.
-In February 2010 he became entitled to COBRA and choose to take it.
+In February 2015 he became entitled to COBRA and choose to take it.

-In addition, Jim will be charged a 10% late enrollment penalty which will be added to the standard monthly Part B premium for every 12 months of delayed Part B enrollment.
+Also, Jim will be charged a 10% late enrollment penalty which will be added to the standard monthly Part B premium for every 12 months of delayed Part B enrollment.
 The 10% penalty is for the lifetime of the insured.

-Is COBRA less expensive?
+Cobra Medicare Trap – Is Cobra less expensive?

 But maybe COBRA is less expensive, you might reason.
 Actually, research has shown that this is NOT the case at all.

-Get accurate information and you will conclude that it is best to stay away from COBRA if you are over 65!
+Get accurate information, and you will conclude that it is best to stay away from COBRA if you are over 65!